Huesca winning away at relegation rivals Amorebieta very tough - Samuel Obeng

 The win at Amorebieta has done changed the situation of Huesca very much but it can serve as a catalyst that can propel them to positive things.

-Speaking after the game, Samuel Obeng coveyed the significance of the win against a side Huesca are in the same situation with.
+Speaking after the game, Samuel Obeng conveyed the significance of the win against a side Huesca are in the same situation with.

 "It was tough, but the victory has come," adding that "three points are very important, especially against a direct rival in the same zone.